dilmaheu/dilmahtea.me/docs/tutorials/how-to-implement-dynamic-functionalities.md

 - `htmlFn`: The `htmlFn` function is called with a single argument, the rendered HTML component body.
 The function should return the processed HTML string that will be rendered in the browser.
 - `voidFn`: The `voidFn` function is called with two arguments, the rendered HTML component body and the `document.currentScript` script element.
 The function should return nothing.
 It can use the HTML body and process it and append the dynamic content manually to the DOM.

-**Note:** If any components are used inside the `DynamicHTML` component body, no placeholders should be used their props.
-Because are props are server-side and the placeholders will be replaced on the client-side.
+**Note:** If any components are used inside the `DynamicHTML` component body, no placeholders should be used in their props.
+Because props are server-side and the placeholders will be replaced on the client-side.

 #### Code Examples